pmean/build-website/text/06/LostFiles.md

 > complicated.
 I need to create a foolproof system for entering weblog
 > items, but it helps to keep in mind the following quote.
 >
-> > \"*Every day, man is making bigger and better fool-proof things, and
+> > "*Every day, man is making bigger and better fool-proof things, and
 > > every day, nature is making bigger and better fools.
 So far, I think
-> > nature is winning.*\" - Albert Einstein, as found at
+> > nature is winning.*" - Albert Einstein, as found at
 > > [www.quotedb.com/quotes/2701](http://www.quotedb.com/quotes/2701)
 >
 > I advise people all the time on how to set up a fool proof data entry
-> system, and while you can\'t anticipate all of the possible things
+> system, and while you can't anticipate all of the possible things
 > that can go wrong, here are some things that can sometimes help avert
 > a disaster.
 >